brooklabteam/brooklab-resources/README.md

 Please feel free to add your own useful links and resources as you go!

-I am addin an example sentence here.
+I am adding an example sentence here.